kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 In this tutorial you'll learn how Kosli tracks "life after git" by running `kosli` CLI commands that "follow" a git commit.
-You'll see the dynamic events related to:
+You'll see the dynamic events from:
 * Its CI-pipeline (eg building docker image, running unit tests, deploying, etc)
 * Its AWS runtime environments (eg blue-green rollover, instance scaling, etc)